Mummy berry is not a seasonal breakfast cereal. Instead, it is a fungal disease of blueberries.

-Flea beetles hop from plant to plant, chewing tiny holes in leaves as they go.
+Flea beetles hop and fly from plant to plant, chewing tiny holes in leaves as they go.

 We are not talking about the blood-sucking, disease-carrying fleas on squirrels.
 Instead, flea beetles are plant pests.
 Generally, they do not cause a lot of damage.
-After all, each flea beetle is only 1/16 to 1/8 of an inch long!
-If your plants are hosting enough of them, however, the damage can slow growth or provide points of entry for bigger problems.
-Let’s see what your plants are up against.
+After all, each flea beetle is only 1/16 to 1/8 of an inch long.
+If enough of them show up, the damage can slow growth or provide points of entry for other problems.
+Let’s see what your plants are facing.

 Flea beetle varieties

 There are dozens of leaf beetle species.
-Here in the Bay Area, you are more likely to see these particular pests:
+Here are just a few:

 Flea beetle host plants